pederz/imt4126_SFI/README.md

 To align and crop the faces from the facial biometric samples to an resolution of 1024 × 1024 pixels, the run the `align_images.py` from the github repository [StyleGAN2 — Encoder/Projector for Official TensorFlow Implementation](https://github.com/rolux/stylegan2encoder/) from Rolux.

 1. `cd ~/Biometrics/stylegan2encoder`
+2. Create conda environment based on `align_image_packages.yml`.
+  * Command
-2. Run the script with the following parameters:
+4. Run the script with the following parameters:
 `python align_images.py ../samples/raw_images/ ../samples/aligned_images/`

 ## Latent space projection and generation of synthetic biometric samples